contactipraju/contactipraju/README.md

 Participate actively in Sydney tech meetups: ng-sydney, react-sydney, SydJS, SydCSS etc

 ### Open to collaborate on:
-Web, Mobile and Hybrid app development, Frontend Architecture
+Web, Mobile and Hybrid app development, Frontend Architecture, Building AI Solutions to real-problems

 ### More about me:
-To know more about my Profile, Skills, Portfolio and Contact Details, visit my <a target='_blank' rel='noreferrer' href="https://texperience-360.web.app/">Website</a>
+visit my <a target='_blank' rel='noreferrer' href="https://texperience-360.web.app/">Website</a> to know about my Skills, Portfolio and Contact Details

 <!--
 ### Hi there 👋